Ladvien/ladvien.github.io/_drafts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-service.md

 ```

 ### NodeJS and node-http-proxy
 It gets a bit weird here.
 Usually, one will setup a Flask server with `uwsgi` or `gunicorn` combined with `nginx`.
 However, I found the `uwsgi` middle-ware was creating two instances of my project, which would not fit in the microserver's RAM.
+I spent _a lot_ of time creating a server the `proper` only to be disheartened to find `uwsgi` was creating two instances of the `nn_service.py`, thereby attempting to load two of the CNNs into memory.
+Our poor server.
+I gave up on "proper" and went with what I describe below.
+However, I've created a bash script to completely setup a server for you the "proper" way.
+It's in the index.

+* Centos NN REST API

 I've opted to run Flask and serve it with a `nodejs` server as a proxy.
 ![neural-net-service-stack](https://ladvien.com/images/nn_service_stack.png)